Users like you have given feedback on this thread: To give your opinion, vote using the thumbs above.

 Last edited by celeritini; 01-24-2013 at 12:45 PM..

-Contribute without asking for reps or taking them as granted - that's the SD spirit.
+Contribute without asking for reps or taking them for granted - that's the SD spirit.

 Slickdeals is able to share the best deals because of the contributions of users like you!
 If you found a great deal,